gionikola/gionikola.github.io/research.md

 I formulate the concept of a pass-through impulse response function (PT-IRF), which measures the passage of a structural shock through specific sets of variables in a given system.
 I demonstrate the applicability of the PT-IRF by performing inference on the effect of a monetary policy shock on unemployment through various channels of the monetary transmission mechanism using a structural vector autoregression.

+[<ins>**"Computing Temporary Equilibria using Exact Aggregation"**</ins>](https://gionikola.github.io/cv/evans&nikolaishvili_2023.pdf) (with [David Evans](http://econevans.com/)) [Preparing for Submission]

+<b>Abstract:</b>
+We suggest a new method of approximating temporary equilibria in heterogeneous agent models.
+Our approach offers a significant speedup without a notable drop in accuracy relative to established methods.
+We demonstrate the effectiveness of our procedure by applying it to a model with heterogeneous boundedly rational agents, and comparing its performance to that of alternative methods.

 [<ins>**"The Evolution of Community Bank Interconnectedness"**</ins>](https://gionikola.github.io/cv/wp_cbinterconnectedness_nikolaishvili.pdf) [Internal Award: Best Field Paper / PhD Research Paper]

 <b>Abstract:</b>